 The circulatory system is the route by which the cells in your body get the oxygen and nutrients they need, but blood is the actual carrier of the oxygen and nutrients.
 Blood is made mostly of plasma, which is a yellowish liquid that is 90% water.
-But in addition to the water, plasma contains salts, sugar (glucose), and other substances.
+In addition to the water, plasma contains salts, sugar (glucose), and other substances.
 And, most important, plasma contains proteins that carry important nutrients to the body’s cells and strengthen the body’s immune system so it can fight off infection.

 The average man has between 10 and 12 pints of blood in his body.
 The average woman has between 8 and 9 pints.
 To give you an idea of how much blood that is, 8 pints is equal to 1 gallon (think of a gallon of milk).